Canucks fall to Devils as Brian Boyle scores emotional goal

-Brian Boyle scored one of the most meaningful goals of his career to help the New Jersey Devils beat the Vancouver Canucks 3-2 on Friday night.
+Brian Boyle has had some misty moments on ice this season for the New Jersey Devils.

-The Devils were marking "Hockey Fights Cancer Night," a battle especially meaningful to Boyle, who was diagnosed with chronic myelogenous leukemia during training camp and missed the first 10 games of the season while undergoing treatment.
+The first was on Nov.
+9 when he cried after scoring the first goal in his comeback from chronic myelogenous leukemia.
+The centre was diagnosed with the disease during training camp and missed the first 10 games of the season while undergoing treatment.

+The second was Friday when he scored on "Hockey Fights Cancer Night" to help the Devils beat the Vancouver Canucks 3-2.

+"It's part of a club you don't necessarily want to be in," Boyle said of his fellow cancer survivors who attended the game.
+"I'm doing really well.
+I feel great.
+The support from everybody here, all you guys (gesturing to the fans), unbelievable."

 The Prudential Center erupted with cheers when Boyle, set up by a beautiful drop pass from Will Butcher, scored at 10:17 of the second period to snap a 1-1 tie.